How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 Being too real for reality TV

 Upon re-watch, there are actually many reasons to like Kristin.
-She could laugh at herself, acknowledge her own ridiculousness, admit her wrongdoings, and try to see other people’s perspectives, but most importantly: I could always count on her, to be honest.
+She could laugh at herself, acknowledge her own ridiculousness, admit her wrongdoings, and try to see other people’s perspectives, but most importantly: I could always count on her to be honest.

 The girl was not shy to say how she really felt in front of the cameras, even when it made her look bad, and it often did.
 Just from memory, I can recall many times where she would tell her friends what they needed to hear, admit to playing games in relationships, be open past hookups, express interest certain people, admit to having cheated, discuss her grievances about people in a direct way, and the list goes on.

 Now, if someone came up to me and told me that they’ve been selected to be on reality television and asked me if I had any advice, I wouldn’t tell them to do the Kristin.
-Hells no!
+Hell no!
 When it comes to people you don’t know or don’t know well, we have a tough time thinking about them in a nuanced way.
 We don’t think “person did bad thing,” they think, “person is bad.”

 Because of this, most people on reality television will manufacture their authenticity, which is what I think Lauren did.